In stories, the characters’ emotions are ultimately the sources of their actions, because motivations are ultimately based on emotions.

 You might say that this type of character, fashioned around one single principle, is old-fashioned.
 Nowadays audiences and readers prefer more realism and psychological complexity.
 But is that really true?

 In the twentieth century, perhaps because of Freud’s influence, the idea became prevalent that characters, in order to be more life-like, have to be psychologically “well-rounded”.
-In real life, people have all sorts of emotions – you can’t really pin only one overriding emotional state on one character.
+In real life, people have all sorts of emotions – an author shouldn’t just pin only a single overriding emotional state on one character.
 This would not be true to life.

-Stories, on the other hand, are slices of life.
-One of the main reasons stories exist in the first place is to show us the potential effects of certain emotions.
+Stories, however, are slices of life.
+One of the main reasons stories exist in the first place is to show us the potential effects of certain traits.
 Moral parables and fables demonstrate this most explicitly: the boastful hare is taught a lesson about his overconfidence by the tortoise.

 You might say that most stories are not as simple as that, especially to modern audiences.
 But, just as an example, you see the same tortoise and hare scene in the movie Cars.

 So how does an author make a character with one core emotion well-rounded?
 How must the character be in order not to appear flat?

-A character gets interesting by having contrast within him or herself.
-A character who is consistently fearful, frivolous, penny-pinching or cheeky supplies few surprises for the audience or reader, and therefore runs the risk of being boring.
+A character becomes interesting to audiences by having contrast within him or herself.
+A character who is consistently fearful, frivolous, penny-pinching or cheeky can supply no surprises for the audience or reader, and therefore runs the risk of being boring.
 This is avoidable by seeing emotions as axes, along which specific actions occur.
 The axes of emotions create dimensions of character.
-We’ll get to these axes later.
+Some “big” examples:

 - neurotic vs well-balanced and healthy